ahmedash95/go-alexa-sdk/README.md

 # How it works
 alot of web/video tutorials using only aws-lambda which is an easy way to build serverless apps, but I wanted to build it on my own server.

-So this SDK handles all what you need to serve alexa skill, it will handle the operations to deal with alexa and you should only focse on your skill.
+So this SDK handles all what you need to serve alexa skill, it will handle the operations to deal with alexa and you should only fouce on your skill.

 ## Create Alexa instances